2. Library Overview¶

 DomainParticipant.
 Object containing other DDS entities such as publishers, subscribers, topics and multitopics.
 It is the entity that allows the creation of the previous entities it contains, as well as the configuration of their behavior.

 Publisher.
-The Publisher publishes data under a topic using a DataWriter, which reads the data from the transport.
+The Publisher publishes data under a topic using a DataWriter, which writes the data to the transport.
 It is the entity that creates and configures the DataWriter entities it contains, and may contain one or more of them.

 DataWriter.
 It is the entity in charge of publishing messages.
 The user must provide a Topic when creating this entity which will be the Topic under which the data will be published.
 Publication is done by writing the data-objects as a change in the DataWriterHistory.